rubillos/ByeByeMeta/README.md

 Below are instructions for downloading your posts from Facebook/Instagram and for running the FB-Processor script.
 It's a Python script that is run from the command line.
 This might sound scary, but I'll walk you through the steps.
 If you can do the download from Facebook/Instagram, I'm pretty sure you can handle running the script.

-**Note:** Currently the script only runs on a Mac.
-If you're on Windows, contact me and I'll work with you to get a Windows version working.
+**Note:** This script has been tested on a Mac.
+There is code to handle Windows, but it is untested.
+If someone tries it on Windows, let me know how it goes!

 ## <a name="features"></a>Features
 * Takes the data dump that you can download from Facebook/Instagram and turns it into a navigable web page where you can see and search all of your posts.